jaspector

 County page states permits are required for additions, remodeling that affects structural portions, electrical plumbing heating and cooling changes except normal repairs, and all new structures including houses, garages, and shops, except small storage buildings that do not exceed 12 feet in any dimension.

+Not all construction work requires a permit in unincorporated Yancey County, NC.
 The following work is generally exempt: County page says normal repairs to electrical, plumbing, heating and cooling systems do not require a permit.; County page says small storage buildings that do not exceed 12 feet in any dimension are excluded from the residential permit list.; County checklist notes the county has no zoning ordinance in its jurisdiction..
+When in doubt, confirm with the local building department before starting work.